ls1intum/Themis/docs/user/text-assessment/text-assessment.rst

 	</iframe>

-Similar to programming exercise assessments, when the referenced feedback mode (|feedback-mode-btn|) is enabled, you can drag your finger over the text to highlight the specific part you are referring to.
+Similar to programming exercise assessments, when the referenced feedback mode (|feedback-mode-btn|) is enabled, you can drag your finger or the Apple Pencil over the text to highlight the specific part you are referring to.

 .. |feedback-mode-btn| image:: ../assessment-overview/images/feedback-mode-btn.png
    :width: 25px